miyako/4d-topic-php/README.md

 **Error**: `configure: error: Please reinstall the iconv library.`

-We could link to the homebrew header file and also add `-liconv` to `LDFLAGS`:
+We could link to the homebrew header file.
+Adding `-liconv` to `LDFLAGS` also seems to help:

 ```
 export CFLAGS="-I{path-to-user-header-dir}"
 export LDFLAGS="-L{path-to-static-library-dir} -liconv"
-export LIBS="-lz -liconv"
+export LIBS="-lz  -lsqlite3 -liconv"
 ```

 …but this won't eliminate compiler errors.